 Cons of Canning Kimchi

-- Best when able to store in a cellar or cool location
+- Best when able to be stored in a cellar or cool location

 - The heat or pressure of canning could reduce the flavor